 Recipe Notes for Easy Chicken Pho

 - if you can’t find sambal oelek, use sriracha instead.
 Sambal oelek is just ground chilis and can be found in most supermarkets or Asian grocers.
-Sriacha will still be spicy, but a little sweeter so if you want a bit more of a kick, up the sriacha amounts.
+Sriracha will still be spicy, but a little sweeter so if you want a bit more of a kick, up the sriracha amounts.

 - lemongrass can be fresh or jar.
 I actually prefer to use store bought lemongrass because I feel like I don’t waste as much as I do with fresh lemongrass.